The Real Value of SEO: Measuring the Cost, Benefits, and ROI of Organic Search

 But is Google perfect?
 No, of course not.

 Google tells webmasters exactly how to do SEO at their Google Developers Blog and in their Search Essentials (though they used to call this "Google Webmaster Guidelines").
-In these two places, Google tells you what's available in search and how to make sure your site is visible.
+In these two places, Google tells you what features and functionalities are available on their search engine result pages and, more importantly, how to make sure your site is visible to organic search.

 If you don't have time to go through these sites, then an SEO Consultant (like this guy) might be who you're looking for.
 A good SEO consultant will be familiar with Google's expectations for websites, and will be able to suggest revisions to your website to highlight your website's most important information.